Buttigieg edges out Biden among Democrats in New Hampshire poll

 In comparison, only 2 percent of respondents chose Biden as their second choice.

 The poll also found that, compared to data collected in June, fewer Democrats want the president to seek another term in 2024.
-While 54 percent of Democrats said in June they wanted Biden to make another bid, that dropped to 31 percent in this latest poll.
+While 54 percent of Democrats said they wanted Biden to make another bid in June, that dropped to 31 percent in this latest poll.

 “President Biden is increasingly seen as an electoral liability for Democrats, both in the 2022 midterms and the 2024 presidential election,” UNH Survey Center Director Andrew Smith said.

 The UNH Survey Center Granite Poll was conducted between July 21 and July 25 with 1,043 people surveyed.
-The margin of error among all respondents is plus or minus 3 percentage points.
+All respondents’ error margin is plus or minus 3 percentage points.

 Among the 430 likely 2024 Democratic primary voters surveyed specifically, the margin of error is plus or minus 4.7 percentage points.